 Upon completion of the program, apprentices are qualified as CISSP Associates, on the way to one of the most highly regarding cybersecurity certifications in the industry.

 About the Apprenticeship Program

-18 month paid program for 40 hours OJT and up to 8 hours of instruction per week.
+18 month paid program for 40 hours on-the job training (OJT) and up to 8 hours of instruction per week.
 The wage at completion is a minimum of $39/hour.

 Where are Courses Offered